The Schoolhouse Museum-Ridgewood Historical Society

 Ridgewood, NJ 07450

-Fee: Donation $5.00
+Admission: Donation $5.00

-I have visited this interesting small history museum a few times and they do a wonderful job in presenting their displays with interesting facts catering not just to a local crowd but anyone interested in history and events.
+I have visited this interesting small history museum a few times and they do a wonderful job in presenting their displays with interesting facts catering not just to a local crowd, but anyone interested in history and events.

 The one-room schoolhouse, built in 1872, operated as a public school until 1905.
 It was part of the district school system formed in 1864 or 1865, which was geographically defined rather than by township.
 It was operated as School District No. 45.
-When the towns incorporated in 1894, that district system was dissolved and the school became part of the Ridgewood school district.
+When the towns incorporated in 1894, that district system was dissolved, and the school became part of the Ridgewood school district.

 Tradition has it that the original land grant to the Dutch Reformed congregation from Pierre Fauconier and his daughter, Magdalena Valleau, stated that room should always be given upon the church land for a school.
 We know that a small school building opened in 1785.
 A second stone school was built in 1820 and eventually replaced by a frame structure in 1845.